Contrastive vision-language learning with paraphrasing and negation: Ablation Studies and Further Results

-Analysis of standard accuracy and negated accuracy diagrams on downstream classification tasks: SemCLIP using either dataset has outperformed in accuracy to those reported in CoN-CLIP for CIFAR10 and CIFAR100 but not for Flower102, Food101 and Oxford-IIIT Pet (see Table \ref{tab:downstream_standard_accuracy}).
-It may be unrealistic to assume that the combination of negation and paraphrasing should be sufficient to address the difficult task of distinguishing the very similar-looking objects in some of these datasets.
-Nonetheless, these results have reinforced the significance of the proposed training loss function with paraphrased and negation loss components as a richer way of investigating semantic robustness of image-caption pairs.
-Figures ~\ref{fig:downstream_class_acc_ccneg} and \ref{fig:downstream_class_acc_scpp} presents the classification accuracy on (a) original caption and (b) negated caption, as well as (c) the accuracy delta between the two.
-SemCLIP has shown an improved robustness to negation overall as it has the largest delta on three of five tasks when trained with CC-Neg dataset and on all tasks when trained with SCPP.
+Figures~\ref{fig:downstream_class_acc_ccneg} and \ref{fig:downstream_class_acc_scpp} present the classification accuracy on (a) original caption and (b) negated caption, as well as (c) the accuracy delta between (a) and (b).
+SemCLIP has shown an improved robustness to negation overall as it has the largest delta on four of five tasks when trained with both CC-Neg and SCPP dataset.

+SemCLIP fine-tuned on the CC-Neg dataset obtained the following image classification accuracies on downstream tasks: CIFAR10 91.1\%, CIFAR100 67.7\%, Flower102 51.0\%, Food101 64.4\%, and Oxford-IIIT Pet 72.2\%.
+Fine-tuned on the Sugarcrepe\texttt{++} dataset, SemCLIP's classification accuracies were: CIFAR10 92.1\%, CIFAR100 69.0\%, Flower102 46.4\%, Food101 62.8\%, and Oxford-IIIT Pet 63.7\%.
+The variations of performance observed here - very small variation for CIFAR10 and considerable variation in the case of Oxford-IIIT Pet — may depend of course on the fine-tuning but also on the CLIP pre-training.
+These downstream tasks were the same as investigated by CoN-CLIP, c.f. \citep{singh2024learn}, which used CC-Neg only for fine-tuning.
+Direct comparison between SemCLIP and CoN-CLIP were not carried out.
+Future comparative evaluations could consider fine-tuning CoN-CLIP with Sugarcrepe\texttt{++}.